-- 2.6 Principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant, law-abiding citizens.
+- 2.7 In general, principles and values are actively promoted which facilitate the personal development of pupils as responsible, tolerant, law-abiding citizens.
 Boarders' views are actively encouraged, and their opinions and concerns are appropriately considered by staff.
-Any prefect system operating in the school is suitably managed. - 2.7 The standards relating to spiritual, moral, social and cultural development [paragraph 5] and NMS 17 and 19 are met.
+Any prefect system operating in the school is suitably managed. - 2.8 School leaders and managers do not currently ensure that provision encourages respect for other people with regard to gender because not all pupils are given the equal opportunity to become a chorister. - 2.9 NMS 17 is met but the standard relating to spiritual, moral, social and cultural development in paragraph 5 is not met.